Finding Your Why

-Embrace it, imitation is a form of flattery and although they may take your “How” they will never have truly have your “why” as it lies in our heart and not our head and that cannot be imitated or copied.
+Embrace it, imitation is a form of flattery, and although they may take you “How” they will never have truly have your “why” as it lies in our heart and not our head and that cannot be imitated or copied.
 It is priceless.

-Do it for you, your belief and your why.
+Do it for you, your belief, and you’re why.
 You cannot speak with the voice of another, and no one else can speak with your voice or from your heart.

 What’s your why?

 Suggested reading material: Simon Sinek -Start with why and Learned Optimism, Martin Seligman